VillagerUnknown/VillagerCoin/README.md

 * Gold trades reward Gold Villager Coins.
 * Diamond trades have a 50% chance of being an Emerald trade for 10 Gold Villager Coins.
 This is the most rewarding trade available.

+**Additional Notes**

+* Bundles have been changed to display their progress as "N/5000" in addition to the vanilla "N/64".
+1 stack of coins essentially equals 1 item in the bundle.

 **Options**

 * addCoinsToStructureLootTables - Adds Coins to Structure loot tables.
 (Default: true)
 * addCoinsToMobDrops - Adds Coins to Mob drops.
 (Default: true)
 * enableTradeModifications - Modifies trades and replaces Emerald trades with Coin trades.
+(Default: true)
 * lootingBonusPerLevel - Bonus chance per level of looting (Default: 0.1)

 ## Support